zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 from zenml.steps import step, Output
 ```

-Next, let's define the pipeline.
+Next, let's define the `pipeline`.
 You can do this by putting a `@pipeline` decorator.

 ```python
 @pipeline